 Home Sweet Home

 With school presenting its own challenges, it’s time to reinforce steps that make for a calmer home life.
-For example, Walton stresses the positive effects of a goal or reward chart.
+For example, Williams stresses the positive effects of a goal or reward chart.
 Immediate rewards for smaller goals might include extra video game time or a favorite snack.
 Larger rewards for bigger accomplishments can include an outing to your child’s favorite park.

 A Helping Hand